 Mesa

-A quick Google search highlighted the top things students commonly miss when they’re away from home for the first time at college, listed in the following order:
+A quick Google search highlighted the top things students commonly miss when they're away at college:

 Family